Masa1986T/UAV_kelp_monitoring/README.md

 # UAV_kelp_monitoring
-This repository provides datasets and R code for the analysis in "Rapid decline of temperate kelp forests revealed by unoccupied aerial vehicle (UAV) photography and underwater observations” by Masaaki Sato, Junji Kinoshita, Kyoji Ishita, Shiori Arima, Masayuki Fudo, Hisami Kuwahara to examine temporal changes in kelp forests at Manazuru in pacific coasts of Central Japan.
+This repository provides datasets and R code for the analysis in "Rapid loss of temperate kelp forests revealed by unmanned aerial vehicle (UAV) photography and underwater observations” by Masaaki Sato, Junji Kinoshita, Kyoji Ishita, Shiori Arima, Masayuki Fudo, Hisami Kuwahara to examine temporal changes in kelp forests at Manazuru in pacific coasts of Central Japan.

 The raw data described below are housed in the folder /data.